Why DI?: An Introduction to Differentiated Instruction

 https://www.edweek.org/policy-politics/teacher-ed-community-is-striving-to-interpret-candidate-dispositions/2008/03

-Hoover, J. J., & Patton, J. R. (2005, March).
+Hoover, J. J., & Patton, J. R. (2005,

-Differentiating curriculum and instruction for English-language learners with
+March).
+Differentiating curriculum and instruction for English-language

 Howell,